 Sagewai vs. MiniMax

-A practical comparison for teams evaluating enterprise AI orchestration frameworks.
-Both Sagewai and MiniMax offer agent infrastructure — but they optimise for different tradeoffs.
+A practical comparison for teams evaluating enterprise AI orchestration options.
+Sagewai and MiniMax both provide agent infrastructure, but their design priorities differ on model freedom, deployment model, and extensibility.

 Overview